 This file type remains as it has for years-it's the best choice for securing a data backup of your work.
-If needed, this file can be restored to a .OBW file.
-Here is a list of some of the advantages and limitations of sharing this type of data file:
+If needed, you can restore this file to a .OBW file.
+Sharing this type of data file has some advantages and limitations:

-- The file cannot be opened first without being restored. - When restored, the file extension becomes a .QBW (see the pros and cons listed earlier). - Changes made to a restored version of this file type cannot be merged later into the original data file.
+- The file cannot be opened first without being restored. - When restored, the file extension becomes .OBW (see the pros and cons listed earlier). - Changes made to a restored version of this file type cannot be merged later into the original data file.